 Always Check the Condition Prior to Cleaning

-Losses of gilding or gesso, lifting cracks, or loose ornamentation, discoloration, are all indicative of underlying complexities that should be further assessed by a conservator to determine the best approach for proper care.
+Losses of gilding or gesso, lifting cracks, or lose ornamentation, discoloration, are all indicative of underlying complexities that should be further assessed by a conservator to determine the best approach for proper care.

 If you find any detached fragments, always keep those in a bag with the piece so that they can be incorporated in with repairs or conservation in the future.

 Cleaning Gilded Surfaces is Not a One Size Fits All Approach